 The band was very pleased to again appoint Peter Ivey as Musical Director in 2006 and went from strength to strength with success at the East Anglian Brass Band Association contest held in Norwich in 2008 & 2009 and in the London and Southern Counties Regional Qualifying Contest held in Stevenage in 2009.
 Colchester band were placed 1st at the Southern Counties Folkestone contest in 2009, and achieved 2nd place in 2010.

 2013 saw the band`s solo Baritone David Maddocks pick up the baton.
 David took the band to the top of the second section, a win at the LSC areas, 3rd place at Butlins MIneworkers Contest, and a respectful result at the national finals of Great Britain.

 In October 2016 the band toured the Netherlands and recorded a CD with the support of Marcel Boom and O-Recordings

 Marcel has provided many years of support, in playing the Bb bass and in the organisation of tours.
 In 2018 Marcel accepted the role of Vice President following great concerts in Belgium and Netherlands with Deputy MD Graham Shaw holding the baton.

 In 2019 , following a thorough search and auditions, Victoria Steinitz accepted and became the permanent musical director.
-One month later the band was awarded 2nd place at Butlins Mineworkers contest 2nd section, was rewarded with national kudos plus a generous pot of prize monies.
+One month later the band was awarded 2nd place at Butlins Mineworkers contest 2nd section and was rewarded with national kudos.

 The Colchester Band are often to be seen playing at all manner of local events, and are available for booking for local regattas, fetes, beer nights, and weddings, as well as giving formal concerts to a range of audiences.